-- We recognise that families are the first and ongoing educators of their children. - We commit to communicating honestly and openly with parents, guardians and carers about the wellbeing and safety of their children. - We commit to engaging with, and listening to, the views of parents, guardians and carers about our child safety and wellbeing practice, policies and procedures and include them in decision-making practices where applicable. - We commit to transparency in our decision-making with parents, guardians and carers where it will not compromise the safety of children and young people. - We commit to open engagement and communication with parents, guardians and carers about our child safe approach and our operations and governance related to child safety and wellbeing. - We commit to ensuring that relevant information relating to child safety and wellbeing is accessible to parents, guardians and carers. - We commit to acknowledging the cultural diversity of students and families, and being sensitive to how this may impact on student safety issues. - We commit to continuously reviewing and improving our systems to protect children from abuse.
+- We recognise that families are the first and ongoing educators of their children - We commit to communicating honestly and openly with parents, guardians and carers about the wellbeing and safety of their children - We commit to engaging with, and listening to, the views of parents, guardians and carers about our child safety and wellbeing practice, policies and procedures and include them in decision-making practices where applicable - We commit to transparency in our decision-making with parents, guardians and carers where it will not compromise the safety of children and young people - We commit to open engagement and communication with parents, guardians and carers about our child safe approach and our operations and governance related to child safety and wellbeing - We commit to ensuring that relevant information relating to child safety and wellbeing is accessible to parents, guardians and carers - We commit to acknowledging the cultural diversity of students and families, and being sensitive to how this may impact on student safety issues - We commit to continuously reviewing and improving our systems to protect all children and young people from abuse.

-Our commitment to our College staff (school employees, volunteers, contractors and College Board directors)
+Our commitment to our College staff (includes employees, contractors), volunteers and Board directors

-- We commit to providing all Catholic Ladies' College staff with the necessary support to enable them to fulfil their roles and to ensure that staff are attuned to signs of harm and are able to facilitate child-friendly ways for children and students to express their views, participate in decision making and raise their concerns.
-This will include regular and appropriate learning opportunities. - We commit to providing regular opportunities to clarify and confirm policy and procedures in relation to child safety and wellbeing and young people's protection and wellbeing.
-This will include annual training in the principles and intent of the Child Safety and Wellbeing Policy and Child Safety Code of Conduct, and staff responsibilities to report concerns. - We commit to listening to all concerns voiced by Catholic Ladies' College staff, volunteers, contractors and College Board directors about keeping children and young people safe from harm. - We commit to providing opportunities for Catholic Ladies' College employees, volunteers, contractors and College Board directors to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.
+- We commit to providing all Catholic Ladies' College staff, volunteers and Board directors with the necessary support to enable them to fulfil their roles and to ensure that staff are attuned to signs of harm and are able to facilitate child- friendly ways for all children, young people and students to express their views, participate in decision making and raise their concerns.
+This will include regular and appropriate learning opportunities - We commit to providing regular opportunities to clarify and confirm policy and procedures in relation to child safety and wellbeing.
+This will include annual training in the principles and intent of the Child Safety and Wellbeing Policy and Child Safety Code of Conduct, and staff, volunteer and Board director responsibilities to report concerns - We commit to listening to all concerns voiced by College staff, volunteers, and Board directors about keeping all children and young people safe from harm - We commit to providing opportunities for College staff, volunteers and Board directors to receive formal debriefing and counselling arising from incidents of the abuse of a child or young person.